-- #1 Unburden the work of support departments to allow them to be more responsive to agency needs. - #2 Create vehicles for regular infrastructure feedback, collaboration and process improvement. - #3 Institute cross-training to fill staffing gaps and increase efficiency. - #4 Proactively streamline and document communication to provide greater clarity and efficiency. - #5 Maximize technology to overcome our geography and improve our efficiency.
+Unburden the work of support departments to allow them to be more responsive to agency needs.

+Create vehicles for regular infrastructure feedback, collaboration, and process improvement.

+Institute cross-training to fill staffing gaps and increase efficiency.

+Proactively streamline and document communication to provide greater clarity and efficiency.

+Maximize technology to overcome our geography and improve our efficiency.

-Priority #5: Drive Individual and Family Success by Serving as a Catalyst for the Unmet Needs of Our Clients
+Priority #5: Drive Individual and Family Success by Serving as a Catalyst for the Unmet Needs of Our Clients Strategies:

-Strategies:

-- #1 Evaluate and analyze unmet customer needs and those we have the capacity to deliver. - #2 Determine our role as a catalyst. - #3 Determine the human capacity we need to deliver on our targeted unmet client needs.
+Evaluate and analyze unmet customer needs and act upon those we have the capacity to deliver.

+Determine our role as a catalyst.

+Determine the human capacity needed to deliver on our targeted unmet client needs.